stmio/elrs-control/README.md

   * **JR Bay VCC / GND pins** - The third and final approach is to use the JR bay `VCC` / `GND` pins.
 Most ELRS transmitter modules accept between 5V and 12V across the
 `VCC` / `GND` pins.
 You can connect a 2S LiPo battery directly to the these pins.
 ELRS transmitter modules have an internal voltage regulator, so it should be safe.

-## How to use the gRPC service

-In order to use the gRPC service, you will need a gRPC client.
-There are a few of those out there like Postman, or [GRPC-UI](https://github.com/fullstorydev/grpcui/releases).

-Here is are some instructions for GRPC-UI

-1. Download and extract the GRPC-UI binary from their [GitHub releases](https://github.com/fullstorydev/grpcui/releases).
-    * Put the `grpcui` binary somewhere in your path
-2. Start the **elrs_joystick_control** application (by default it listens on port 10000)
-    ```shell
-    $ elrs_joystick_control
-     gRPC server listenting on port 10000
-    ```
-3. Start GRPC-UI like this
-    ```shell
-    $ grpcui -plaintext localhost:10000
-     gRPC Web UI available at http://127.0.0.1:53885/
-    ```

-From GRPC-UI, you can call the methods exposed by the application's gRPC service.
-The following main methods are available:

-* **setConfig** - Receives (and validates) a JSON file containing the full configuration, and stores it in memory
-* **getConfig** - Retrieves the full configuration from memory, and sends it as a JSON file

-* **startLink** - starts the link with the RF transmitter
-* **stopMixer** - stops the link with the RF transmitter

-* **startHttp** - Starts the Web-UI HTTP server
-* **stopHTTP** - Stops the Web-UI HTTP server

-* **getGamepads** - Returns a list of raw input devices connected (joysticks, gamepads, etc)
-* **getTransmitters** - Returns a list of available serial ports

-There are also a few other data streaming methods available:

-* **getEvalStream** - Starts a data stream with the values for all inputs/outputs as they are config is evaluated live
-* **getTransmitterStream** - Starts a data stream with the values of all 16 channels as they are received live by the RF transmitter.
-* **getGamepadStream** - Starts a data stream with the values of all axes, and buttons as they are output by a gamepad
-* **getTelemetryStream** - Starts a data stream with the values of all telemetry frames that are output by the ELRS TX
-* **getLinkStream** - Starts a data stream with values for link stats such as count of sent/received frames, and errors.